les-borkowski/les-borkowski/README.md

 Python2 at CodeAcademy</br>
 Responsive Web Design at FreeCodeCamp</br>
 JavaScriptAlgorithyms and Data Structures at FreeCodeCamp</br>

-Coures in progress:</br>

-Front End Development Libraries at FreeCodeCamp // almost done</br>
+Front End Development Libraries at FreeCodeCamp
-CS50's Introduction to Computer Science at EDX // currently at Week 11 of 12</br>
+CS50's Introduction to Computer Science at EDX

 Simultaneously I'm working on couple personal projects.</br>